-South Dakota defines developmental delay as children ages 3 through 5, who are determined to have a disability listed in 24:05:24.01:01 or who experience a severe delay (2 or more standard deviations in one area or 1.5 standard deviations in two or more areas) in cognitive development, physical development, communication development, social or emotional development, and adaptive development.
+South Dakota defines developmental delay as children at least three years of age and less than nine years of age, who are determined to have a disability listed in 24:05:24.01:01 or who experience a severe delay (two or more standard deviations below the mean in one area or 1.5 standard deviations below the mean in two or more areas) in cognitive development, physical development, communication development, social or emotional development, and adaptive development.
+A district is not required to adopt and use the term developmental delay for any students within its jurisdiction.
+If a district uses the term developmental delay, the district must conform to both the department's definition of the term and to the age range that has been adopted by the department.
 ARSD 24:05:24.01:09.

-South Dakota has an IEP override process in place that allows the IEP Team to determine that a child is eligible for special education or special education and related services because the child has a disability and needs special education, even though the student does not meet the specific definitions/criteria set out in the rules.
-The IEP Team must document: 1) The record must contain documents that explain why the standards and procedures that are used with the majority of students resulted in invalid findings for the student; 2) The record must indicate what objective data were used to conclude that the student has a disability and is in need of special education.
-These data may include test scores, work products, self-reports, teacher comments, previous tests, observational data, and other developmental data; 3) Since the eligibility decision is based on a synthesis of multiple data and not all data are equally valid the team must indicate which data had the greatest relative importance for the eligibility decision; and 4) The IEP Team override decision must include a signoff by the IEP Team members agreeing to the override decision.
+South Dakota has an IEP override process in place that allows the IEP Team to determine that a student is eligible for special education or special education and related services because the student has a disability and needs special education, even though the student does not meet the specific definitions/ criteria set out in the rules.
+The IEP Team must document:

+- 1. The record must contain documents that explain why the standards and procedures that are used with the majority of students resulted in invalid findings for the student; - 2.
+The record must indicate what objective data were used to conclude that the student has a disability and needs special education.
+These data may include test scores, work products, self-reports, teacher comments, previous tests, observational data, and other developmental data; - Since the eligibility decision is based on a synthesis of multiple data and not all data are equally valid, the team must indicate which data had the greatest relative importance for the eligibility decision; and - 4.
+The IEP Team override decision must include a sign-off by the IEP Team members agreeing to the override decision.
 If one or more IEP Team members disagree with the override decision, the record must include a statement of why they disagree signed by those members.